Nissan Qashqai (2007 – 2014) At A Glance

 Designed to blend the agility and comfort of a hatchback with the strength and practicality of an SUV the Qashqai is Nissan’s alternative to the standard five-door hatchback.
 Plenty of people have certainly been won over by the formula.
-Modern, chunky and well proportioned it's actually not much taller than standard hatchbacks like the Ford Focus or Volkswagen Golf, has considerably more road presence.
+Modern, chunky and well proportioned it's actually not much taller than standard hatchbacks like the Ford Focus or Volkswagen Golf.

 It certainly looks like a crossover and the shoulder line and kicked-up rear windows ape the larger Nissan Murano.
 The interior isn't quite as memorable - instead Nissan has opted for a simple layout which looks a little dull compared to something like a Honda Civic.
 However quality is a strong point as is the finish.

 There are a good choice of engines too including the impressive dCi diesels which are strong but still offer good economy - the 1.5 dCi averaging a claimed 54.3mpg, although there are no dedicated low emissions models as you get with the likes of the Volkswagen Golf Bluemotion.

 The Qashqai was facelifted in 2010 with a revised front end, new headlights plus a revamped interior .
 The changes are subtle but make it look sharper and more modern plus there's now a Pure Drive model which emits 129g/km - better than before but still nowhere near as good as many special low emissions hatchbacks.